Make your charm configurable

 )

 As you may have noticed, the new _update_layer_and_restart method looks like a more advanced variant of the existing _on_demo_server_pebble_ready method.
-Remove the _on_demo_server_pebble_ready method and, in the __init__ method, bind the new _update_layer_and_restart method in the event observer instead.
-The final __init__ method should look as below:
+Remove the body of the _on_demo_server_pebble_ready method and replace it a call to _update_layer_and_restart like this:

 Validate your charm